-Green energy is one of the reasons solar power is so attractive.
+Green energy is one of the reasons solar energy is so attractive.
 It is entirely renewable and emissions-free, helping reduce greenhouse gases in the atmosphere and preventing further particulate pollution.

 Using a solar generator is not only a reliable way to keep your devices running, but you can also feel good about reducing your carbon footprint.
 It’s a win-win!

-Unlike fossil fuel generators, solar generators are relatively low maintenance.
+Unlike gas generators, solar generators are relatively low maintenance.
 As we’re sure you’re already aware, they generate their energy via the sun thanks to the solar panels attached.